Rugleh/diegorubilar.dev/content/blog/window-is-not-defined-SSR.md

 description: How to avoid this error in server side rendering
 ---

-window it's a variable only availible for us when we are not server side rendering our content, as the case is with this web, is rendered in Netlify. when I was trying to change the color of my footer depending in wich page I was (for contrast porpuses), the build in Netlify failed
+Window it's a variable only availible for us when we are not server side rendering our content, as the case is with this web, is rendered in Netlify. when I was trying to change the color of my footer depending in wich page I was (for contrast porpuses), the build in Netlify failed
 The error was that I was using window in SSR